peteroupc/html3dutil/doc/H3DU.SurfaceOfRevolution.md

  <a name='H3DU.SurfaceOfRevolution.torus'></a>
 ### H3DU.SurfaceOfRevolution.torus(outerRadius, innerRadius, [curve], [axis])

-Parametric evaluator for a torus, a special case of a surface of revolution.
+A surface evaluator object for a torus, a special case of a surface of revolution.

 #### Parameters